Women’s Health Physical Therapy Residency

 Apply through RF-PTCAS

-Clinic locations: Johns Hopkins Health Care & Surgery Center – Green Spring Station, The Johns Hopkins Hospital and The George Washington University (non-clinical site; teaching experience)
+Clinic locations: The Johns Hopkins Hospital, Johns Hopkins Health Care & Surgery Center – Green Spring Station and The George Washington University (non-clinical site; teaching experience)

-Prerequisites: Applicant must be a graduate from an accredited physical therapy program, hold a valid Maryland physical therapist license or be eligible to obtain one.
-Please note the FSBPT licensure exam must be taken in April 2024 to be able to enter the 2024/2025 cohort.
+Prerequisites: applicant must be a graduate of an accredited physical therapy program, be eligible to work in the United States without visa sponsorship by the PMR department and hold a valid Maryland physical therapist license or be eligible to obtain one.
+Please note the FSBPT licensure exam must be taken by April 2025 to be able to enter the 2025/2026 cohort.

 Completion rate: 100%